About the Author

 How to Manage Your Salary and Build Wealth

-Many radiation oncologists enter the field of medicine because they’re passionate about patient care and treating cancer patients with radiation therapy.
-But choosing to work in this field also offers you the excellent potential to build wealth over the course of your career.
+However, choosing to work in this field also offers the excellent potential to build wealth over the course of your career.

 1. You need to have a sound retirement plan.

-2. You need to devote some time to tax-planning.
+2. You need to devote some time to tax planning.

 4. You must protect your income with disability insurance.